-- Offering solutions to reduce the carbon footprint of hard-to-decarbonise sectors such as the energy-intensive process industries (e.g. cement and lime, chemicals, steel and other metals) or transportation (road, air, maritime) ;
+- Offering solutions to decrease net CO2 emissions from hard to abate sectors such as energy-intensive process industries (e.g. cement and lime mortar, chemicals, steel and other metals) and the transport sector.

-- Sequestering CO2 permanently in building materials produced by the carbonation of mineral waste;
+- Creating negative emissions in sequestering CO2 in building materials resulting from the carbonation of mineral waste.

-- Offering an alternative feedstock for the production of chemical building blocks, in replacement of fossil oil and gas;
+- Providing an alternative raw material for the production of chemical building blocks and to replace fossil fuels and gas.

-- Facilitating the storage and transportation of renewable energy, thereby accelerating the transition of EU energy systems.
+- Facilitating the storage and transport of renewable energy, speeding up the transition of energy systems in the EU.

 CCU is now

 Many CCU technologies are technically available now and offer solutions to rapidly and significantly reduce CO2 emissions from four crucial sectors of our European economy: energy, process industry, transportation and buildings.

 Indeed, unlike other options, CCU technologies provide drop-in solutions which can be implemented without requiring any significant modification of existing production, distribution and use infrastructure.

 The rapid large-scale deployment of these technologies is therefore a key component to reaching the EU’s climate objectives both in 2030 and in 2050, while at the same time creating job opportunities and strengthening the global leadership that Europe currently has on many CCU technologies.